joshddunn/posty/README.md

-# Posty
+# Posty (beta)

 Posty is a minimalistic http request application.
+This is in beta so there may be some bugs.
+Let me know if you find any!

 ## Development